-What you'll learn: The two application methods (in-person embassy vs. e-Visa), where to apply globally, the step-by-step flow, processing time estimates, and what to verify when your visa arrives.
+What you'll learn: Five key decisions to make before applying, the two application methods, where to apply globally, the step-by-step flow, processing time estimates, and what to verify when your visa arrives.

 Two Application Methods